add link in OSX Applications folder

 One can have the best of both worlds by creating an 'alias' to Kepler.app and putting the alias directly into /Applications

-#5 Updated by Sean Riddle almost 12 years ago
+#5 Updated by Sean Riddle about 12 years ago

 I took a look at the installation XML definition, with an eye toward hiding